thruthesky/easy_packages/easychat/README.md

 ### Chat Room Blocking Security Rule

 The room doc should be allowed to be read even if the user is blocked, because it may cause permission problem if the blocked user will be querying for other open group chats.
-There is no such this as "array-not-contains" in firestore query.
+There is no such thing as "array-not-contains" in firestore query.

 However, we should not allow blocked user to put himself in members (or chat room user) and it should be in security rule.